 19 Canadian Wilderness Facts

 Do you know that Canada has its own version of the Loch Ness Monster?
-Or that the country's scariest predator is a bird?
+Or that one of the country's scariest predators is a bird?
 There are many interesting facts about the Canadian wilderness.

 This big country has a lot to see — and lots to learn about.
 It can be hard to know where to start.
 The travel experts at Canadian Train Vacation are here to help.
 We've put together a list of fun facts and must-see spots that will help you learn more about Canada's wild places.
 From the rugged Rocky Mountains and untouched boreal forests to the sandy beaches of the Pacific Northwest, Canada offers amazing natural beauty.